runk/npm-proxy-cache/README.md

 ## Limitations

-Works only with node `0.10` and above
+Works only with node `0.10` and above.

 ----